 If the provision is implemented, it could be either.
 As I said, I would always give primacy to HMICS.
 However, if there were issues about FLOs generally—if a lot of correspondence from complainers came in about a FLO not being appointed at the right time or, as in some cases that we have had, about the relationship between the FLO and the person not working out well—we might be able to use the provision to look at that in more detail.

 One issue that relates to the complaint-handling review is that people sometimes have unrealistic expectations of what it can do.
 The purpose of a review is to determine whether the complaint was handled to a reasonable standard.
 In doing that, the team will look at whether the police response addressed the crux of the complaint, whether the rationale to uphold or not uphold it was based on evidence and whether that took account of practices and policies, and, in some cases, whether the right test was applied.
-We will then decide whether we felt that the complaint was dealt with to a reasonable standard.
+We will then decide whether we feel that the complaint was dealt with to a reasonable standard.
 If we believe that it was not, we can make recommendations to the police.
 We can say, “Can you reassess this complaint?
 Can you interview these officers?
 There are parts of the complaint that are deficient.
-Can you address that?”
+Can you address that?”.

 The bill would provide us with some more teeth in relation to those recommendations.
 Currently, we have no sanction if the police choose not to implement recommendations.
-I would say that, in most cases, we work well with the police, they do that, and they identify learning points.
+I would say that, in most cases, we work well with the police, they do that and they identify learning points.
 However, I think that people who come to us sometimes expect that we can investigate the substance of the complaint and maybe direct the police to make further investigations.
 However, we cannot do that in the complaints-handling sphere.

-Sometimes, even when we find in favour of an applicant and say that the matter was not handled reasonably and make recommendations, they are still disappointed because the expectation—the form asks what they expect—was that the investigation would be recommenced.
+Sometimes, even when we find in favour of an applicant, say that the matter was not handled reasonably and make recommendations, they are still disappointed because the expectation—the form asks what they expect—was that the investigation would be recommenced.
 We have no powers to do that.
 We have to try to manage those expectations at the very outset.

-Some of the provisions in the bill would give us more scope to look at identifying common themes from the complaints, and maybe to provide more reassurance to a person that it is not just about their complaint, but we would look at it and see whether we could change procedures in a policy that applies to more complainers.
+Some of the provisions in the bill would give us more scope to look at identifying common themes from the complaints, and perhaps to provide more reassurance to a person that it is not just about their complaint, but we would look at it and see whether we could change procedures in a policy that applies to more complainers.

 We had a case recently in which the police changed their domestic abuse protocol in response to a complaint that we had in which risk factors were not taken account of.
-I will not go into the details of that; it came through our investigation side.
+I will not go into the details of that; it came through our investigations side.
 The police have now changed that and added in something.

 We can do that on an ad hoc basis but, obviously, having a power to look at things more systematically and holistically would be preferable.